 Mangieri initially burned almond wood, but decided it burns too wild, and the wood was too dense, so he switched to walnut.
 During our visit, he was getting ready to switch back to white birch from Estonia, his preferred wood, just like he had in New York.
 Another key component is his 24-hour sourdough starter.
 During my initial visit to Una Pizza Napoletana last November, Mangieri said that the pizza is exactly the same as it was in New York, but it took a couple weeks for his movements to once again become automatic.
 If anything, the pizza was even better 10 months later.

 Each pizza is approximately 12 inches in diameter, good for one person.
 You want a slice?
 Don’t even bother asking.
 Every pizza arrives ultra fresh, baked to order.
 You want meat?
 That’s another no-no. Mangieri said he doesn’t use meat because it takes away from the sauce, takes away from the cheese and takes away from the dough.
 However, he does occasionally use meat for his staff.

 Ilaria ($22) is named for his Naples-born wife, who also writes the rotating poetry that appears on the back of the menu.
-This pizza didn’t exist when he was still in New York.
 It had a fairly different flavor profile, with smoked mozzarella, extra-virgin olive oil, sea salt, fresh cherry tomatoes, which delivered sweet acidity, and arugula, which contributed a bitter, spicy element.
 Mangieri once again found a harmonious balance, but took a different route to get there.